About

-Hailed by Opera News as a “clarion high tenor” and by Seen and Heard International as a “standout performer…bringing musicality plus an attractive and flexible leggiero sound,” Philippine-born American tenor Allan Palacios Chan is known for his stylistic versatility and deep connection with audiences.
+Hailed by Opera News as a “clarion high tenor," praised by Seen and Heard International as a “standout performer,” and described by Arts Knoxville as "a marvelous storyteller and portrayer of emotion," Philippine-born American tenor Allan Palacios Chan is known for his stylistic versatility and deep connection with audiences.

 A graduate magna cum laude of both George Mason University (BA, Music with Theater minor) and the University of Cincinnati College-Conservatory of Music (MM, Vocal Performance), Allan was a Corbett Foundation Young Artist with Cincinnati Opera for four seasons and a two-time Voice Fellow at the Music Academy of the West in Santa Barbara, where he studied under mezzo-soprano Marilyn Horne and appeared in the West Coast premiere of Matthew Aucoin’s Second Nature.